Nigel2392/go-django/docs/examples/blog.md

 These can then be extended to create your own custom page model with fields for your specific needs.

-The backend for both MySQL and SQLite has to specifically be imported for it to automagically work.

 ## Introduction

 Pages are http-handler- like models, but they have to explicitly be registered to the `pages` application, along with their respective [content type](../../contenttypes.md)